lit/lit/packages/labs/signals/README.md

 The `watch()` directive allows for very targeted updates of the DOM, which can be good for performance (but as always, measure!).

-Updates from `watch()` directives are batches and commited during the next reactive update.
+Updates from `watch()` directives are batched and commited during the next reactive update.
 If there are only updates from `watch()` directives, then those updates are commited without a full render - preserving both DOM coherence and targetted updates.
 If there is another reactive update pending, then the whole